K1DV5/docal/README.md

     - If the option is a single dollar sign `$`, the equation will be inline and if it has more than a single step, the steps appear next to each other.
     - If it is double dollar signs `$$`, the equation(s) will be displayed as block (centered) equations (default).
 - **Step overrides**: If it is a sequence of digits like `12`, then only the steps corresponding to that number will be displayed (for this case steps 1 and 2).
-- **Matrix and array cut-off size**: Matrices are cut off and displayed with dots in them if their sizes are grester than this and arrays are cut off if they have more than this number.
+- **Matrix and array cut-off size**: Matrices are cut off and displayed with dots in them if their sizes are greater than this and arrays are cut off if they have more than this number.
 To override this number, the option is the letter m followed by a number like `m6`.
 Default: `m10`
 - **Note**: If the option starts with a hash sign like `#this is a note`, what follows will be a little note that will be displayed next to the last step.
 - **Omit**: If the option is `;` then it means omit this line in the document.
 - **Override result**: If the option starts with an equal sign like `=34` then the value after the equal sign will be written in the document as the final answer.